Updated: Jan 30

 Fertility tests can help determine whether one or more of those events within the sequence are working or are likely to be working and therefore may help understand the chances of becoming pregnant.

 One test is not usually enough though.
-A number of tests are required to gain a fuller picture of fertility.
-However, tests are expensive, and tests aren’t available for all parts of the process of conception.
+Several tests are required to gain a fuller picture of fertility.
+However, tests are expensive, and tests do not look at all parts of the conception process.

 Read part 1 for more information on this and to watch the video on the processes involved of becoming pregnant.